canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Deploy MLflow
 -------------

-Follow the steps in this tutorial to deploy MLflow on your VM: `Get Started with Charmed MLflow v2 <https://discourse.charmhub.io/t/get-started-with-charmed-mlflow-v2/10693>`_.
+Follow the steps in this tutorial to deploy MLflow on your VM: :doc:`mlflow`.
 Before moving on with this tutorial, confirm that you can now access the MLflow UI on http://localhost:31380.

 Deploy Kubeflow bundle
 ----------------------